 You can think of hyaluronic acid as an essential tool for your skin.
 Biologically, hyaluronic acid plays a major role in helping your skin retain moisture, making it essential for keeping your skin moisturized, strong and capable of shielding your body’s organs from the outside world.
 This is why many people opt for a hyaluronic acid moisturizer.

 Cosmetically, hyaluronic acid is used in two different ways.
-It’s an extremely popular and highly effective dermal filler, making it a mainstay of modern anti-aging treatment.
+It’s a popular and effective dermal filler, making it a mainstay of modern anti-aging treatment.
 But it's also widely used as an ingredient in topical skincare products such as creams, masks and serums.